 - How many patients have you treated?

 - Which fillers do you use and why?

 - Are there any alternatives that I should consider?

-- How often have your patients had “problems”?
+- How often have your patients suffered complications or problems?

 - What problems can occur?